ClemsonChoirs/website/src/pages/staff/index.md

   topText: Clemson Vocal Arts
 staffList:
   - bio: >-
-      Dr. Anthony Bernarducci serves as the Director of Choral Activities at Clemson University where conducts the Men’s Choir, Cantorei and Clemson University Singers.
+      Dr. Anthony Bernarducci serves as the Director of Choral and Vocal Studies  at Clemson University where conducts the Men’s Choir, Cantorei and Clemson University Singers.
 He also teaches courses in music theory and composition.

       As an author, Anthony published articles on topics ranging from music education to performance practice.
 Most recently GIA Publications has